Skip to content

 input = new StreamReader(arguments[0]);

-// Open the binary file for writing
+// open binary file for writing

 output = new BinaryWriter(new FileStream(arguments[1], FileMode.Create, FileAccess.Write));

-// Open the log file for writing
+// open write log file

 logs = new StreamWriter(arguments[2]);

-// Process the text file
+// text file processing

-while ((line = input.ReadLine()) != null) {
+while ((ligne = input.ReadLine()) != null) {

 // one more line